chumaky/docker-images/README.md

 In terms of classical definitions, it turns `postgres` into a [federated database system](https://en.wikipedia.org/wiki/Federated_database_system) which implements [SQL/MED](https://en.wikipedia.org/wiki/SQL/MED) extension of `SQL` standard.
 In more modern terms, it implements [data virtualization](https://en.wikipedia.org/wiki/Data_virtualization) feature.

-> ## LATEST UPDATES
-> With introduced recently [postgres_jdbc_fdw](#individual-fdw-images) image it's possible to connect to any datasource which has `JDBC` driver available.
-This opens doors to almost any datasource from `postgres` database!
->
-> Latest addition of [postgres_duckdb_fdw](#individual-fdw-images) enables connectivity to the awesome [DuckDB](https://duckdb.org/) database.
-It in turn allows to query JSON, Excel, Parquet, and many other file types with SQL.

 This approach is implemented in [Datero](https://datero.tech) data platform.
 It's built on top of `postgres` database image with multiple `FDWs` isntalled.
 It also provides GUI for setting up datasource connections and `SQL` editor.